VoltageControlLab/sound-study/Sound Study Vol 1/README.md

 www.bendu.org

-These samples are mined from Live ‘Samples/Recorded’ folders of years gone by and are raw modular recordings.
+"These samples are mined from Live ‘Samples/Recorded’ folders of years gone by and are raw modular recordings.
 Sometimes the modular was synced to Live’s clock but not always.
-The exception is the recent recordings of the Delptronibs Thunderbell that were made specifically for this project.
+The exception is the recent recordings of the Delptronibs Thunderbell that were made specifically for this project."

 -D. Squintz